 How to apply for a training contract at George Green

-We recruit two trainees per annum and are currently recruiting for training contracts commencing on the 9th September 2019.
-Only completed training contract applications will be accepted and the closing date for applications is 30th June 2017.
+We are currently recruiting for training contracts commencing on dates between March 2023 and September 2024.
+Only completed training contract applications will be accepted.